tmforum-oda/oda-canvas/usecase-library/UC007-Configure-Dependent-APIs.md

-# Discover dependent APIs for Component use-case
+# Discover dependent APIs use case

 This use-case describes how a component discovers the url and credentials for a dependent API.
 The use case uses the following assumptions: